Apple and unions: United States

 As of 2019, Apple directly employs 90,000 employees in the United States, including 25,000 corporate employees in Apple Park and across the west coast.
 In 1990 Employees for One Apple was the first organized worker initiative, in protest of changes to employee profit sharing.
 In 2011 an unsuccessful unionization effort was launched by Cory Moll in the San Francisco retail store.
 In 2021 the #AppleToo initiative launched, publishing over 500 stories of worker experiences with harassment.
 One year later, #AppleToo evolved into Apple Together, a network of different Apple Unions.

 The vast majority of the 270 Apple retail stores are not unionized.
 Apple hired Littler Mendelson law firm, known for their "anti-union" stance, to represent Apple in 2022.

 For the first time ever, in 2022, two stores unionized in Maryland and Oklahoma with the support of International Association of Machinists and Aerospace Workers (IAM) and Communications Workers of America (CWA) respectively.
 Workers at the Towson Mall store in Maryland approved the first collective agreement on August 6, 2024.
+(That store was closed along with locations in Trumbull, Connecticut and Escondito, California on April 6, 2026.)
 Additional unionization efforts are underway in New York (Grand Central and World Trade Center), Kentucky and Ohio.
 There were unsuccessful and or cancelled efforts in California, New Jersey, Georgia and Missouri.